Home Headquarters: Supporting Landlords to be EPA Certified

 It took many tedious days and considerable effort but it finally paid off.
 Perry’s property now houses two apartments on the second floor and his barbershop on the first floor.

 The training wasn’t the only perk for Perry.
 The Syracuse Land Bank offered a deal to Perry.
-If he would get certified, he would receive a grant that would cover 50 percent of his $20,000 loan with the bank.
+If he would get certified, he would receive a grant from Home HeadQuarters that would cover 50 percent of his $20,000 loan with the bank.
 Not only did he become knowledgeable and certified on identifying and removing lead, but he also was able to save approximately $10,000 on his loan.

 “I was surprised when I took the class, that in addition to myself and other local property owners, there were also individuals representing various businesses,” said Perry.
 “It felt good to be surrounded by people like myself who want to save money while also helping others within our community.”